vahansoft/ejoi-stats/README.md

 European Junior Olympiad in Informatics (eJOI) is a significant event, a stepping-stone, in the development of the elite of the IT industry in Council of Europe member states.

 **ejoi-stats** is a simple web application which contains statistics of passed olympiads.
+The project is still under development and open for contribution.
+The project contains backend and frontend.

+Backend is writen on Elixir and the Frontend on React.

+## Motivation

+A long time I want to learn Elixir.
+There comes university coursework )).

 ## Support